AmielRe/CnC/README.md

 # README #

+### How is this repository built? ###

+* Built out of 3 part:
+	* Common.dll - library that contains common utilities and objects that are used throughout the whole solution.
+	* Bot - contains executable named "CnC_Bot" which runs in the bot computer once he is infected.
+	* Server - runs at the server computer and contains the server library (CnC_Server.dll) and the CLI for the user (CnC_CLI).

 ### What is this repository for? ###

 * To give basic guidelines and basic solution for the exercise written in C#.